oleksissuper/smm-scraping-flask/README.md

 ## Requirements
 1. Use **Python** for web scraping (e.g., BeautifulSoup, Selenium, Scrapy, or another tool of your choice).
+2. Use **PHP** for the back-end.
-2. Use **MySQL** for the database.
+3. Use **MySQL** for the database.
-3. Use **HTML/CSS/JavaScript** for the front-end.
+4. Use **HTML/CSS/JavaScript** for the front-end.
-4. Include a `requirements.txt` file for Python dependencies.
+5. Include a `requirements.txt` file for Python dependencies.
-5. Provide detailed comments in your code for clarity.
+6. Provide detailed comments in your code for clarity.
-6. Submit the task by pushing your code to the repository on GitHub.
+7. Submit the task by pushing your code to the repository on GitHub.

 ---